musab/mysite/content/posts/gitlab-sso.md

 1. First, ensure that your [identity provider is supported](https://docs.gitlab.com/ee/integration/omniauth.html#supported-providers).
 For this example, I will outline the steps required for AWS Cognito.
 However, these steps should be very similar for other providers.

 2. The [GitLab AWS Cognito docs](https://docs.gitlab.com/ee/administration/auth/cognito.html) suggests setting up by manually editing the `/etc/gitlab/gitlab.rb` file.
 However, for users who have deployed GitLab using Helm Charts, this is not possible.
-In the Helm Chart documentation (https://docs.gitlab.com/charts/charts/globals.html#omniauth), under the 'Globals' section, they list the options that can be passed to `omniauth`.
+In the [Helm Chart documentation](https://docs.gitlab.com/charts/charts/globals.html#omniauth), under the `globals` section, they list the options that can be passed to `omniauth`.
 But does not include which key `omniauth` should be under.
 To enable `omniauth` in your Helm manifest, pass it nested under `appConfig`, as shown below:

 ```yaml